Prussian mythology: Sudovian Book and Constitutiones Synodales

 Constitutiones lists ten Prussian deities and also provides their classical Roman equivalents.
 Note that none of these are goddesses and furthermore that Curche is missing from the list.
 This list is closely mirrored in the Sudovian Book.

 Suaixtix

-Suaixtix (alternate spelling: Suaixtis, Swaystix, Schwaytestix, Swaikticks, Sweigtigx, Szweigsdukks) is described as a "god of light" (Gott des Lichts) in historical sources, or a god of stars.
+Suaixtix (alternate spelling: Suaixtis, Swaystix, Schwaytestix, Swaikticks, Sweigtigx, Szweigsdukks, Šwaigzdunks, Sweigsdunka, Žvaigždzuks) is described as a "god of light" (Gott des Lichts) in historical sources, or a god of stars.
 His name has been proposed to be cognate to the word for star in Slavic languages, reconstructed as *zvězda.
-He also appears to be connected to words for star in Baltic languages: Lith žvaigždė and Latv zvaigzne.
-The deity's name seems to contain a Prussian stem -swaigst-, present in swaigst-an (perhaps related to German Schein, "light") and verb er-schwaigstinai ("(it) illuminates").
+He also appears to be connected to words for "star" in Baltic languages: Lith žvaigždė and Latv zvaigzne.
+The deity's name seems to contain a Prussian stem -swaigst-, present in swaigst-an (perhaps related to German Schein, "light") and verb er-schwaigstinai ("[it] illuminates").

-On the other hand, Roman Zaroff, still aligned with the interpretation as god of light, postulates that he might have been a solar deity, based on ethnographical and folkloric data of the other Baltic languages.
+On the other hand, still aligned with the interpretation as god of light, Roman Zaroff postulates that Suaixtix might have been a solar deity, basing his contention on ethnographical and folkloric data from the other Baltic languages.